reapit/foundations/packages/cli/README.md

 ## Available commands

+Use `reapit --help` to see all commands in the terminal.
+Or use `reapit config --help` to describe an individual command.

 Command | description
 --- | ---
 `reapit config` | Starts a prompt to add the cli's config requirements (api-key)